ritish-behera/VSD-PhysicalDesign/README.md

 ![FP4](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/c87836b8-cb9b-4853-ba43-deee56263862)

-Adjusting Parameters : In the openLANE flow the parameters of certain floorplan variable can bechanged on the fly .
+Adjusting Parameters : In the openLANE flow the parameters of certain floorplan variable can be changed on the fly .
 For example, change the pin placement strategy using the following switch to see the diffeence-
 ```
 set ::env(FP_IO_MODE) 2
 2